centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 import TabItem from '@theme/TabItem';

-> Centreon MAP requires a valid license key.
+> Centreon MAP (Legacy) requires a valid license key.
 To purchase one and retrieve the
 > necessary repositories, contact [Centreon](mailto:sales@centreon.com).

-This chapter describes how to install Centreon MAP.
-The server must be installed on a dedicated machine to allow Centreon MAP to operate with its own database and avoid any potential conflict with the Centreon central server.
+This chapter describes how to install Centreon MAP (Legacy).
+The server must be installed on a dedicated machine to allow Centreon MAP (Legacy) to operate with its own database and avoid any potential conflict with the Centreon central server.

-Before installation, be sure to review the Prerequisites chapter for system requirements (CPU and memory).
+Before installation, be sure to review the prerequisites chapter for system requirements (CPU and memory).
 Remember to choose the best type of architecture to suit your needs.

 ## Architecture

-Centreon MAP consists of three components:
+Centreon MAP (Legacy) consists of three components:

-- Centreon MAP Server, developed in Java, using SpringBoot, Hibernate and CXF
+- Centreon MAP (Legacy) Server, developed in Java, using SpringBoot, Hibernate and CXF
-- Centreon MAP web interface, developed in Javascript, based on [Backbone.js](http://backbonejs.org/)
+- Centreon MAP (Legacy) web interface, developed in Javascript, based on [Backbone.js](http://backbonejs.org/)
-- Centreon MAP Desktop Client, developed in Java, based on [Eclipse RCP 4](https://wiki.eclipse.org/Eclipse4/RCP).
+- Centreon MAP (Legacy) Desktop Client, developed in Java, based on [Eclipse RCP 4](https://wiki.eclipse.org/Eclipse4/RCP).

 The diagram below summarizes the architecture: